-The way we’ll interact with each other will be different, but at the Y, you’ll always be able to connect with people, improve your health and wellness, nurture your children’s potential and help strengthen our community.
+The way we interact with each other is different these days, but at the Y, you’ll always be able to connect with people, improve your health and wellness, nurture your children’s potential and help strengthen our community.

 Before Your Upcoming Visit

-1. Reserve a spot in class or the pool.
+1. Reserve a spot in class, the pool, the gym or KidZone.

-- For now, Group Exercise Classes and Lap Swim will require reservations.
+- For now, Group Exercise Classes, Lap Swim, Family Swim, KidZone and Gym activities will require reservations.
 If you’re planning on taking a class or getting in the pool, please make a reservation before you visit the Y.

 2. Sign a new waiver and member code of conduct.